Kristian54/IDATA2304---Gruppe1/protocol.md

 ### Error messages

-(Remove) describe the possible error messages that nodes can send in your system.

 Error messages are sent by the server as a response to a command it could not interpret.
 The error message will be sent to the node that sent the command.
 The error message is as follows:
 - unknownCommandError

 ## An example scenario

-(Remove) describe a typical scenario.
-How would it look like from communication perspective?
-When are connections established?
-Which packets are sent?
-How do nodes react on the packets?
-An example scenario could be as follows:

 1. The server is started and is ready to accept incoming clients.
 2. The greenhouse simulation is started, and 2 sensor/actuator nodes are started and connect to the server individually.